daviderovell0/bzzzbz/README.md

 ## Documentation
 Visit our [wiki](https://github.com/daviderovell0/bzzzbz/wiki) for the full documentation.
 ## Contributions
-Real Time Embedded Programming 5 repository.
-Team 9:
+- Davide Rovelli (daviderovell0)
-- Davide Rovelli (daviderovell0) - 2202008r
+- Peter Nagy (deetrone)
-- Peter Nagy (deetrone)- 2202553n
+- Marcell Illyes (marcellillyes)

-- Marcell Illyes (marcellillyes)- 2148723i
+This project was born at the University of Glasgow, School of Engineering.
+Credits to Dr.Bernd Porr, Dr. Nicholas Bailey and their Real Time Embedded Programming course.